Sara L. Maurer

 Sara Maurer's research focuses on nineteenth-century literature produced throughout the British Isles.
 Her first book, The Dispossessed State: Britain, Ireland, and Narratives of Ownership in the Nineteenth Century explores how both British and Irish writers saw Ireland as the site of a unique, culturally specific style of ownership, far different from the wholly individual, absolutely alienable property of the capitalist marketplace.
-While Irish writers like Maria Edgeworth, George Moore, and the journalists of the group Young Ireland saw this as what made Ireland resistant to British imperialism, other writers like Anthony Trollope, understood Ireland’s culturally specific styles of ownership as opening up a space for British participation in the United Kingdom.
-Still other writers, such as John Stuart Mill, saw Ireland’s indigenous forms of property as something the British should emulate in trying to solve their own problems.
+In addition to researching the literary interactions between the Celtic regions and the English core of the British Isles, she is currently researching the repetitive practices of everyday Victorian culture that waver in status between archaic ritual and modern bureaucratization.

-- “Philanthropy and Literature” forthcoming in The Wiley-Blackwell Encycolopedia of Victorian Literature, ed Dino Felluga, Pamela Gilbert (forthcoming)
+- “Philanthropy and Literature” in The Wiley-Blackwell Encyclopedia of Victorian Literature, ed Dino Felluga, Pamela Gilbert, 2015.

 - The Dispossessed State: Britain, Ireland, and Narratives of Ownership in the Nineteenth Century, Johns Hopkins University Press, 2012.

 253 Decio Faculty Hall